 Some department stores do have additional discounts available to foreigners on top of the tax exemption that may yield some worthwhile savings for visitors, but many exclude certain designers or brands.

-For example, Takashimaya’s Shoppers Card 5% discount does not apply to Bao Bao but can be applied to Me by Issey Miyake, so you should check the full policy to decide whether it’s better savings to buy certain IM brand items from a department store or directly from an IM store.
+In 2022, Iwataya’s Guest Card had no limitations on IM brands.
+But in the past, Takashimaya’s Shoppers Card 5% discount does not apply to Bao Bao but can be applied to Me by Issey Miyake, so you should check the full policy to decide whether it’s better savings to buy certain IM brand items from a department store or directly from an IM store.

 How hard is it to get Bao Bao bags and Pleats Please items in Japan?